 Traditionally, you do not get to meet the technician making your new dentures.
 You visit a dental surgery for the clinical part of the treatment and the work is sent off to a dental laboratory.
 The advantages of using a Clinical Dental Technician are:

-Ben continues professsional development in keeping with General Dental Council (GDC) requirements and undertakes at least 30 hours refresher training each year.
-In addition, he has advanced his skills and knowledge by attending courses on Biofunctional Prosthetic System (BPS), the lastest approach in impression taking which allows for more accurate denture form and better denture suction.
+Ben and Dan continue professional development in keeping with General Dental Council (GDC) requirements and undertake at least 30 hours further training each year.
+In addition, Ben has advanced his skills and knowledge by attending courses on Biofunctional Prosthetic System (BPS), the lastest approach in impression taking which allows for more accurate denture form and better denture suction.
 This is particularly valuable in complex cases where the patient has limited denture supporting gums.
 To ensure his customers obtain the best possible care, he participates in annual medical emergencies training, cross infection control training and oral health training.